Volkswagen Up: Safety

+ANCAP

 Latin NCAP

 In 2014, the Latin-American Volkswagen Up was evaluated under the Latin NCAP assessment and achieved a 5-star security rating for adults and 4-star security rating for children:

 Euro NCAP

 2011

 In 2011, the SEAT Mii was evaluated for its safety performance under the Euro NCAP assessment scheme and it achieved a 5-star overall rating:

 2019

-The CITIGO in its standard European configuration received 3 stars from Euro NCAP in 2019.

-The up! in its standard European configuration received 3 stars from Euro NCAP in 2019.

-The Mii in its standard European configuration received 3 stars from Euro NCAP in 2019.
+The Up in its standard European market configuration received 3 stars from Euro NCAP in 2019, with the Mii and Citigo shared its results.

 Environmental performance

-In February 2019 Green NCAP assessed Volkswagen Up GTI with 1.0 L TSI engine and 6-speed manual gearbox:
+In February 2019 Green NCAP assessed Volkswagen Up GTI with 1.0-litre TSI engine and 6-speed manual gearbox:

 Škoda Citigo

-The Škoda Citigo is rebadged versions of the Up, with slightly different front and rear fascias.
-Citigo was launched in the Czech Republic in October 2011.
+The Škoda Citigo is a rebadged version of the Up, with slightly different front and rear fascias.
+The Citigo was launched in the Czech Republic in October 2011.
 It began sales in other European countries from summer 2012.
 It was manufactured at the Volkswagen Plant in Bratislava, Slovakia.
 Plans for sales in Russia and most other CIS countries were cancelled due to its dimensions being deemed too small for the market.
 The Škoda Citigo was also sold in Israel and New Zealand for a short time.
 The Citigo was slightly updated with a facelift model in 2017.
 A fully electric version, the Škoda Citigo-e iV, with a 36.8kWh battery capacity and a range of 270 km (165 miles) under WLTP standard, was mass-produced from autumn 2019 and replaced the combustion engine version.
 It was the first all-electric car of Škoda Auto.
 In autumn 2020, Škoda terminated the sale of Citigo electric cars.